OData/odata.net/docs/architecture.md

 #### {4} product id

 `28` is the value for the `id` property of the `product`, but what is needed for this bind operation is the **entity-id**.
-For `product, unlike `customer`, our `id` proeprties are `int`, and so we have no way at all to provide the entity-id.
+For `product`, unlike `customer`, our `id` proeprties are `int`, and so we have no way at all to provide the entity-id.
 Since there is no navigation property binding, it is only coincidence that we can look at the CSDL and know that the `product`s can be found in the `products` entity set.

 For these reasons (and many others), I think it's best for now to simply understand that OData is too expressive for a simple C# data model to be used as an equivalent to the EDM model produced by CSDL.
 For this reason, I would like to leave the discussion of these C# data models to a later time.
 It is absolutely **required** that we have a design for such models, but I would like to first focus on representing the OData concepts themselves.